mhammerc/ushare-server/docs/api_http.md

   - file : the file by itself
   - source : the name of the app who is sending the request

+#### POST /file/password/edit

+This route permit you to edit the password of a file.

+*Request :*
+  - accountkey
+  - privatekey
+  - shortname : id of the file (in the url)
+  - password : new password
+  - source

 #### POST /file/delete

 This route permit you to delete a file previously uploaded inside uShare.